m3is0/jsonrpc4cats/docs/server.md

 ## Combining Servers

-Two servers can be combined as shown below:
+Servers can be combined as shown below:
 ```scala
 package jsonrpc4cats.example